Marmot PreCip Overview

 The Marmot PreCip rain jacket will keep you dry and grinning even in the heaviest of downpours.
 It’s a widely-used model that’s solid, year after year, and the newest version totes a lighter, more breathable fabric than before.
 That, coupled with the multitude of adjustment capabilities, makes sure rain won’t break through.

-Slosh your way through the world of rain jackets with our comprehensive rain jacket guide, and see why we recommend the Marmot PreCip rain jacket below.
+Slosh your way through the world of rain jackets with our comprehensive rain jacket guide, and see the full Marmot PreCip review below.

 Marmot PreCip Specifications